 We all have different personalities.
 If you’re an introvert you may cringe at the thought of having to meet clients for your consulting services.

-I recently began offering courses and decreasing my time spent on freelancing because I desire a lifestyle that is not labor intensive and can help me to earn passive income.
+I recently began offering my growth marketing for startups course after working with Danielle Leslie.
+Which allows me to decrease my time spent on freelancing because I have a lifestyle that is not labor intensive and I continue to focus on creating passive income.

 Thanks to the internet, you now can have a job working from home through creating online courses.